citlaligm/P5/writeup.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I had problems stabilish where to draw the windows, the correct size, I did a lot of experimentation on this, but finally I found a good combination I think.
+I had problems determining where to draw the windows, the correct size, I did a lot of experimentation on this, but finally I found a good combination I think.
 I think the use of a class to keep track of the bounding boxes that were carsworked very well